 According to the NMSA 1978, Chapter 10 Article 15, these requirements must be complied with for open meetings.
+All meetings of a quorum of members of any board held for the purpose of formulating public policy, rules, regulations, discussing public business or for the purpose of taking any action within the authority of any board.
 Agendas should include an update of new additions and departures from EAWDB's Board to allow an outside party to determine that a quorum exists and that all EAWDB Board members are accounted for.